-Once the boss and spring have been removed, unsolder the wire shown in fig. 4.5 and ensure it is clear of the post is attaches to.
+Once the boss and spring have been removed, unsolder the wire shown in fig. 6.5 and ensure it is clear of the post is attaches to.

-FIGURE 4.5: Unsolder power supply resistor from post "D" and move aside.
+FIGURE 6.5: Unsolder power supply resistor from post "D" and move aside.
 Unsolder wire from post "C" and remove the transistor emitter and earth connections to free the balance assembly.
-Letters correspond to those on diagram in fig. 4.1 to avoid damage to the balance wheel assembly.
+Letters correspond to those on circuit diagram in fig. 6.1

+Undo three slot-head screws to separate the balance assembly from the clock frame.
+Take care to avoid damage to the balance wheel assembly.
 The balance wheel itself is easily distorted.
 If the wheel rim has been bent slightly it will strike the magnets as it moves.
 If this happens, the wheel can be gently bent back into shape.
 The arms of the wheel and the mid line of the coils must all lie in the same plane within very close limits.